Zuken blog - Is 3D Electronics Design keeping up with today’s Trends? Assessing electronics layout and 3D circuit printing

 3D electronics design in CR-8000 design force

 In addition to these well-established technologies, Zuken also supports innovative trends, such as printed circuit boards from the 3D printer.
-The 3D printer can produce changes without new molds or variants with batch size 1.
+3D circuit printing can produce changes without new molds or variants with batch size 1.
 Using 3-dimensional physical models from a rapid prototyping print, engineers can detect errors and inaccuracies faster and better, saving time and costs.

 CR-8000 Design Force generates all required data for 3D printing and supports direct export to manufacturing with no loss of integrity.